Krakor92/some-custom-dataviews/jukebox/README.md

 ### Datacore

-I will eventually port this view to be compatible with Datacore when it is released, but it will highly depend on how mature the early versions are and what features it unlocks if I decide to switch to its new React API.
+I will eventually port this view to be compatible with [Datacore](https://github.com/blacksmithgu/datacore) when it is released, but it will highly depend on how mature the early versions are and what features it unlocks if I decide to switch to its new React API.

-As for the performance improvement promised by the [readme](https://github.com/blacksmithgu/datacore#datacore), I doubt it will have any significative impact on this view, given how fast it already runs, even when querying thousands of files.
+As for the performance improvement promised by the [readme](https://github.com/blacksmithgu/datacore#datacore), I doubt it will have any significant impact on this view, given how fast it already runs, even when querying thousands of files.

 ## 🙏 Acknowledgements